 Geometric growth rate.
 The geometric growth rate is applicable to compound growth over discrete periods, such as the payment and reinvestment of interest or dividends.
-Although continuous growth, as modeled by the exponential growth rate, may be more realistic, most economic phenomena are measured only at intervals for which the compound growth model is appropriate.
+Although continuous growth, as modeled by the exponential growth rate, may be more realistic, most economic phenomena are measured only at intervals, a case in which the compound growth model is appropriate.
 The average growth rate over n periods is calculated as

-$$r = \exp[\ln(p_o/p_1)/n] - 1.$$
+$$r = \exp[\ln(p_n/p_1)/n] - 1$$